 Who was Jesus?
 How did he live his life?
-What does that mean for me?
+What does that mean?

 Discover Jesus